robertobatts/aws-certification-notes/notes/02-iam.md

 	- Resource, list of resources to which actions are applied to
 	- Condition (optional) for when this policy is in effect

+## IAM Password Policy
+In AWS you can set up a password policy, requiring a user to have a minimum length or a specific set of characters.
+You can also set MFA (Multi Factor Authentication).
+The options for MFA devices are:
+- Virtual device (Google Authenticator, Authy)
+- Universal 2nd Factor Authenticator (Yubikey)
+- Hardware Key Fob Device

+### How to activate MFA?
+Click to the account username on the top right, then Security Credentials > Multi-factor Authentication > Activate MFA, and choose the authentication type from there.